 Sqoop uses a connector-based architecture which supports plugins that provide connectivity to external systems.
-Using specialized connectors that work with JDBC drivers, Sqoop connects with external systems that have optimized import and export facilities.
-Connectors also enable Sqoop to connect with external systems that do not support native JDBC.
-Connectors are plugin components based on the Sqoop extension framework and can be added to any existing Sqoop installation.
+Using specialized connectors, Sqoop can connect with external systems that have optimized import and export facilities, or do not support native JDBC.
+Connectors are plugin components based on Sqoop's extension framework and can be added to any existing Sqoop installation.